heimdall-syno/VS-Handbrake/README.md

     $ sudo ./autogen.sh
     ```

+5. Edit the port number according to your VS-SynoIndex configuration in post_conversion.sh

-5. Edit the config file to define which mounts belongs to which video file category (movies or series)
+6. Edit the config file to define which mounts belongs to which video file category (movies or series)